brianryer/portfolio/index.md

 - Consistent use of vocabulary
 - Thorough indexing
 - Leverage of delivery channels
-- Designing to user purposes
+- Writing to user purposes
 - Awareness of culture
 - Clean and presentable data
 - Fidelity to subject matter